Machine Relations

 Getting featured in Harvard Business Review requires doing the work the publication actually values: developing a novel management insight, backing it with evidence, and writing it in a way that serves senior leaders who have limited time and high standards.
 There are no reliable shortcuts, and the timeline is long.

 The payoff is proportional.
 HBR coverage carries credibility that compounds differently than most other earned media placements because of where HBR sits in the publication hierarchy that both human readers and AI systems treat as authoritative.
-Gartner projects a 25% decline in traditional search volume by 2026 due to AI chatbots — which means the share of discovery happening through AI-synthesized answers is growing fast.
+Gartner projects a 25% decline in traditional search volume by 2026 due to AI chatbots, which means the share of discovery happening through AI-synthesized answers is growing fast.
 The publications that AI engines already trust most are locking in their authority advantage now.

 PR's original mechanism — earned placement in a trusted publication as the most powerful trust signal available — remains the foundation.
 The application has expanded to include the AI systems now doing the first cut of research in every major B2B category.
-That's what Machine Relations describes: the discipline of ensuring your brand is cited and positioned accurately by AI systems, not just by human media.
+That is what Machine Relations describes: the discipline of ensuring your brand is cited and positioned accurately by AI systems, not just by human media.
 Earned media in trusted publications drives AI citation because AI engines draw from the same publication ecosystem that shaped human opinion for decades.

 A placement in HBR means something to the human decision-maker in the meeting room and to the AI system that did the research before they arrived.
 Those are now the same asset.

-Start your visibility audit →
+Start your visibility audit

 Related Reading